 This is the traditional, natural color pattern for a Budgie.
 It has no dark factors, which is why it’s so bright.
 But underneath, deep in their genes, are blue and yellow factors that combine to create green.
 That’s why selective breeding has been able to produce so many variations.

 This is green with a single dark factor, making a much deeper and less bright shade of green.
 Cheek patches on dark green Budgies are still violet with dark blue tail feathers.

 This is the darkest shade of green you can get on a Budgie, created when two dark factors are present.
-While most green Budgies are a single smooth shade of green, olive-colored Budgies tend to be splotchier.
+While most green Budgies are a single, smooth shade of green, olive-colored Budgies tend to be more splotchy.
 Olive Budgies have purple patches on their cheeks and dark blue tail feathers.

 This color variation is very similar to olive.
 The main difference is the color of their cheeks and tails.
-Gray-green Budgies have grey/blue cheeks with black tail feathers.
+Gray-green Budgies have gray/blue cheeks with black tail feathers.

 Yellow budgies have a very unique look.
-They can either be completely yellow with no other colors or they can be mostly yellow with bright green patches on their underside.
+They can either be completely yellow with no other colors or they can be mostly yellow with bright green patches on their undersides.

 This is the yellow-based color variation of albino.
 With a lutino Budgie, the color will be more yellow, with white/silver cheek patches.

 As you can tell, there are a surprising number of Budgie variations available.
 Though the traditional Budgerigar is just green and yellow, all of these incredible color variations have been created through selective breeding.
 With so many options available, you can certainly find a Budgie that will perfectly fit your personality.
 After all, they make excellent pets and can even learn to talk and keep you company!